-St Andrew's War Memorial Hospital is a not-for-profit hospital and receives no commonwealth, state or local government funding.
-The hospital relies on income from patients' health funds, direct patient contributions and fundraising to enable us to continue to provide excellent health care to our patients.
+St Andrew's War Memorial Hospital is a not-for-profit hospital and receives no recurrent Commonwealth, State or Local Government funding assistance.
+The hospital relies on income from patients' health funds, direct patient contributions and fundraising to assist us to provide and maintain the latest technological advances in medical and surgical procedures and clinical care.
+All donations are tax deductible and are channelled directly into the activities and care it provides.

-If you wish to make a tax deductible donation, please contact our Fundraising team by phoning 1800 961 441, emailing fundraising@ standrewshospital.com.au or visit our website at www.standrewshospital.com.au
+If you wish to make a donation, make a gift or include the hospital in your will please contact our Fundraising and Marketing Department at fundraising@uchealth.com.au or visit www.standrewshospital.com.au/donate